low-rb/low_type/README.md

 - To allow multiple types separate them between pipes: `my_var = TypeOne | TypeTwo`
 - The last *value*/`nil` defined becomes the default value: `my_var = TypeOne | TypeTwo | nil`

-If no default value is defined then the argument will be required.
+ℹ️ **Note:** If no default value is defined then the argument will be required.

 ### `-> { T }` Return Type